Marcello Puglisi

-Marcello Puglisi (born May 17, 1986 in Trescore Balneario) is an Italian racing driver.
+Marcello Puglisi (born May 17, 1986 in Trescore Balneario) is an Italian former racing driver.

 Career

 Formula Renault

 Puglisi began his car racing career by driving in the Italian Formula Renault Championship and Formula Renault Eurocup in 2003.
 He remained in the Italian series for three years, with a best finish of 13th in the drivers' championship.
 In 2003 and 2005 he competed in a total of six Eurocup events, failing to score any points in the process.

 Formula Three

 In 2005, Puglisi also drove in one race of the Italian Formula Three Championship, scoring three points at his first and only attempt at the formula.

 Formula 3000

 Puglisi drove in both the Euroseries 3000 and the rival Formula 3000 International Masters championship for 2006.
 He scored no points in the former, but secured tenth place in the drivers' championship in the latter.

 International Formula Master

 In 2007, Puglisi competed in the inaugural International Formula Master season.
 In his most successful year in motorsport yet, he won one race on his way towards fifth in the drivers' championship.
 He remained in the category for 2008.